microsoft/msbuild-lab328-cea-agentssdk/lab/exercise-5-bring-your-agent-to-copilot-chat.md

               "description": "Can I use PerksPlus to pay for both a rock climbing class and a virtual fitness program?"
             },
             {
-              "title": "Contoso performance review",
+              "title": "Contoso Electronics Values",
-              "description": "What exactly happens during a Contoso performance review, and how should I prepare?"
+              "description": "What values guide behavior and decision making at Contoso Electronics?"
             }
           ]
         }